Compare Small Business Loans

 - Home office expenses.
 If you are claiming a deduction for your home office, you’ll need information for claiming the home office deduction.

 - Business mileage records.
-If you are claiming car or truck expenses, you’ll need relevant information for claiming business auto expenses.
+If you are claiming car or truck expenses on your Schedule C, you’ll need relevant information for claiming business auto expenses.

 On the first line of Schedule C, enter your own name and SSN, even if you have a separate tax ID number for the business.
 This helps to ensure the IRS knows this Schedule C belongs with your Form 1040.